waldoxhm/Panasonic_CF-SZ5_SZ5PDYVS_hackintosh_EFI/README.md

    2. Boot into modGRUBShell.efi.
    3. <code>setup_var_3 0xA0F 0x00</code> (use mine with your own risk.I didn't test it in other environment, you'd prefer to do the whole thing in the link above.)
    4. check message in ControlMsrE2.efi, UNLOCKED means SUCCESS.
-   5. you can set "AppleCpuPmCfgLock","AppleXcpmCfgLock" to false in config.plist.
+   5.set "AppleCpuPmCfgLock","AppleXcpmCfgLock" to false in config.plist.
  - Download Heliport and install. https://github.com/OpenIntelWireless/HeliPort/releases

 ### Credits & Sources (in no particular order and maybe missing some)